bnvulpe/votecore/metadata.md

 Once the data is gathered, processed and cleaned, the remainer data follows this structure:

+## Dataset for when Biden was up for the presidential run

 | Variable/Attribute   | Description |
 | -------------------- | ----------- |
 | `subreddit`          | Name of the subreddit on which the text information was extracted. |